stat6250-s17/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 5]
 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?
 - Answer (ilankham−stat6250): The best way to prepare for the Final Exam is to work through every assigned Weekly Quiz Problem and to develop an understanding of all concepts involved to the point that the problems can be thoroughly answered without consulting reference materials.
+- Question (yyan11−stat6250): How many questions in the Final Exam?
-- Question (yyan11−stat6250): The Final Exam will tentatively consist of 65 multiple-choice, with a time limit of 110 minutes, if I can not finish the final exam, can I pass?
+- Answer (yyan11−stat6250): The Final Exam will tentatively consist of 65 multiple-choice, with a time limit of 110 minutes.
+- Question (yyan11−stat6250): If I can not finish the final exam, can I pass?
 - Question (cyuan10-stat6250): 110 minutes feel a rushed for 65 questions - have you had past students not finishing the final exam?
 - Question (kveng-stat6250): How much time do we have to invest on this class daily in order to do well on the final exam?
 - Answer (kveng-stat6250): Depend on the individual students some would take more time to learn the materials and some would take less time to learn the materials.